Small House Rotunda

 The Small House Rotunda is one of the most architecturally significant spaces in the U.S. Capitol.
-It was designed in 1804 by architect Benjamin Henry Latrobe during his first building campaign after he was appointed by Thomas Jefferson to construct the south wing of the Capitol.
+It was designed in 1804 by architect Benjamin Henry Latrobe during his first building campaign after he was appointed by Thomas Jefferson to construct the south wing of the Capitol Building.

 In the mid-1820s the architect Charles Bulfinch, reacting to complaints from the members of the House of Representatives that their wing (unlike the Senate's) had no marble staircase, set about to retrofit a circular staircase into a square space.
 He removed the wall and columns on the south and the low wall and windows on the west circa 1828, unfortunately disrupting the symmetry of the room, and he created the “shell” on the south wall of the stairwell as ornamentation.
 In the small rotunda area Bulfinch created two scalloped niches for statuary.
 The sandstone columns were originally painted white.
 As a result of an 1898 gas explosion on the Senate side, which did extensive damage, Architect of the Capitol Elliott Woods rebuilt the roof over the old north and south wings, helping to make the building fireproof by replacing the wooden structure with steel.